 Amber was our first Highland cow.
 She is a beautiful, loving, gentle girl who loves to be brushed, hugged and loved.
 She is halter trained and even milk trained.
 Then along game Lucy Moo!
 Lucy was a twin (two girls), who was orphaned by her mother on the same day Amber’s calf was born sleeping.
 We grafted Lucy onto Amber and they’ve been mother and daughter since.

-Meet the Rest of Our Fold
+The Rest of Our Fold

 Over the years we’ve added more adorable coos to the family and we're super excited about the direction we've chosen for these magnificent animals here at Higher Ground.
 We run both AHCA & HHCA registered cattle with a preference for those on the larger side as opposed to smaller (or mini) side.
+We recently added an AHCA registered dun bull we call Kona to the mix.
+He’s a young guy but we can’t wait to see what he’s got!
+Calves from our previous herd sire, Maverick, are just now starting to arrive for 2023.
+Pictured below is RedWillow Cascade (Cassie) with hers and Maverick’s 2022 heifer calf, Shalom, whom we are retaining for our program.